 the Insurance Commissioner [Director, Superintendent] of the Group’s chartering State has not begun or has refused to initiate an examination of the Group; and

-any such examination by the Insurance Commissioner [Director, Superintendent] is coordinated to avoid unjustified duplication and unjustified repetition.
+any such examination by the Insurance Commissioner [Director, Superintendent] shall be coordinated to avoid unjustified duplication and unjustified repetition.

 The Risk Retention Group will comply with a lawful order issued in a delinquency proceeding commenced by the Insurance Commissioner [Director, Superintendent] of this State upon a finding of financial impairment, or in a voluntary dissolution proceeding.

-The Risk Retention Group will comply with the laws of this State concerning deceptive, false or fraudulent acts or practices, including any injunctions regarding such conduct obtained from a court of competent jurisdiction.
+The Risk Retention Group will comply with the laws of this State regarding deceptive, false or fraudulent acts or practices, including any injunctions regarding such conduct obtained from a court of competent jurisdiction.

 The Risk Retention Group will comply with an injunction issued by a court of competent jurisdiction upon petition by the Insurance Commissioner [Director, Superintendent] of this State alleging that the Group is in hazardous financial condition or is financially impaired.